 News releases: dead or alive?

 Is the news release dead or alive?
 If more and more reporters don’t want them, does it make sense to write and send them anyway?
-I chatted with award-wining Flack Pack podcast host, Robert Johnson on the past, present, and future of the humble, but loveable, news release.
+Let’s talk about the past, present, and future of the humble, but loveable, news release.